friedelschoen/fiss/readme.md

 > 0.1.0 (May 2023)

 FISS is a lightweight and easy-to-use tool for initializing and supervising long-running services on Unix-like systems.
-It provides a simple and reliable way to start, stop, and monitor services, and it supports automatic restarts, logging, and customizable startup options.
+It provides a simple and reliable way to start, stop, and monitor services.
+It supports automatic restarts, logging, and customizable startup options.

 FISS is inspired by tools like [runit](http://smarden.org/runit/) and [daemontools](http://cr.yp.to/daemontools.html), but it aims to be simpler and more flexible, while still providing a similar level of reliability and security.